Ai Haruna

 Ai Haruna (はるな 愛, Haruna Ai) is a Japanese transgender TV personality and singer.

 In October 2009, Haruna won the "Miss International Queen 2009" transgender beauty pageant held in Pattaya, Thailand, becoming the first Japanese contestant to win the title.

 On 24 August 2021, she appeared at the beginning of the opening ceremony of the Tokyo Paralympics held at the National Stadium, where she performed a dance performance.

+A biopic of Haruna, titled This Is I, was released on Netflix on 10 February 2026.